 Other keyboards

 Another keyboard that is worth a mention is the Razer Tarantula, aimed for gamers.
-This is a more simple design - a normal keyboard, but with one high-resolution OLED 256x64 display.
+This used a more simple design - a normal keyboard, but with one high-resolution OLED 256x64 display.
+Other gaming keyboard producers also use small PMOLED displays embedded in some of their keyboard modules.